willymcallister/willymcallister.github.io/about.md

 Welcome to Spinning Numbers.
 The topics covered here are what you will find in an undergraduate electrical engineering course on circuits.
 My goal is to talk to you like a good friend who wants to help you understand these elegant ideas.

 I got interested electricity when I was about eight years old.
 My first sense of wonder came from a tube radio.
 This glowing little box played music sent on invisible waves from miles away.
 Are you kidding me!
 How great is that!
+How did someone figure that out?
 Electricity is invisible, and yet people understand it, and can invent radios and other great stuff.
 I wanted to understand, too.

 In college my major was electrical engineering.
 After graduating I started my career designing integrated circuits and computers.
 For each new project I would go back to my textbooks to re-study the fundamentals I needed.
-There were moments where I would slap my head and say, "So *that's* what my teacher meant!"
+Years after graduation there were moments where I would slap my head and say, "So *that's* what my teacher meant!"
 I hope these videos and articles help you to have similar head-slapping *Aha!* moments, but without the long years in between.

 The videos and articles you find here started life when I was at [Khan Academy](https://www.khanacademy.org/science/electrical-engineering) in 2015-16.
 I was the Content Fellow for Electrical Engineering.
 Sal and the other content creators taught me how to approach teaching in the KA style.